DeadManLogan/DeadManLogan/README.md

 ## I'm a Developer, a Geek and a wannabe Athlete!!

-- 📖 Currently studying linear algebra
+- 📖 Currently studying Azure and C#
 - ☁️ Trying to master Cloud

 ### Languages and Tools: